tuttza/CipherSafe/README.md

 ### Build the Libs:

+First of Initialize the libraries: `./init_libs.sh` (should only need to be run once)

 #### Dear IMGui
 If you have just cloned this repo you will need run the `./sym_link_helper.sh` script which will symlink the CMakeLists.txt file used to build Dear ImGui library.